An overview of the Connect configuration

-Like other products in the FotoWare range, FotoWare Connect is entirely configured in a web interface.
-The web service with the Operations Center and the Connect configuration console runs on the server where Connect is installed.
-Members of the FotoWare Operators group may access the Operations Center to start and stop the Connect Service, while you will have to be a member of the FotoWare Administrators group to make changes to the Connect configuration.
+Members of the FotoWare Operators group can start and stop the Connect service, while you must be a member of the FotoWare Administrators group to make changes to the Connect configuration.

-This is the home screen where Connect displays all its channels and any activity in these.
+This is the home screen where Connect displays all its channels and any activity on these.

 Information in the channel grid

-The channel grid shows the all the channels that are configured on the server.
-From here you can read out the channel name, the number of files currently in the transfer queue and the last file processed in the channel.
-The Group filter above the status grid lets you choose which channel groups you want to display.
-To also show channels that have been disabled, tick the Show disabled checkbox.
+The channel grid displays all the channels that are configured on the server.
+From here you can read out the channel name, the number of files currently in the transfer queue, and the last file processed in the channel.
+Use the group filter to select which channel groups to display.
+To include channels that have been disabled, select Show disabled.

-The channels will light up when there is activity to make it easy to monitor server activity.
-A failing channel will turn red, When errors happen, you will find more information about what's wrong by clicking on the channel and checking the Status field in the panel on the right.
+The channels light up when there is activity to make it easy to monitor server activity.
+A failing channel turns red.
+When an error occurs, you can find more information about the error by selecting the channel in question and checking the Status field in the channel information panel on the right.

-You can get more information about each channel by clicking on it and reading out more information in the panel on the right.
+For more information about each channel, select it to display more detailed information in the information panel on the right.

-The Status field will indicate whether a channel is running or stopped, and will display any error messages if failures occur attempting a file transfer.
+The Status field indicates whether a channel is running or stopped, and displays error messages if failures occur attempting a file transfer.
 You can start or stop the channel by flicking the I-O switch below the status readout.

-The Retry section makes it possible to instantly make Connect poll the channel's input folder and transfer any files that are in there.
-This process is normally carried out automatically - if a channel fails Connect will retry at certain intervals - but pressing the Retry button will force Connect to try resuming the transfers immediately.
+Select Retry to instantly make Connect poll the channel's input folder and transfer any files that are in there.
+This process is normally carried out automatically - if a channel fails Connect will retry at certain intervals - but selecting Retry forces Connect to try resuming the transfers immediately.

-The Servers screen is used for configuring sources and destinations.
+The Servers view is used for configuring sources and destinations.

-The Routing area lets you set up routing rules that can be independently associated with a channel.
-Files can be routed by filename prefix (with an optional subfolder association table), by folder size (maximum number of files or megabytes in each subfolder) or by file type extension (also with an optional subfolder association table).
+The Routings view is used to set up routing rules that can be independently associated with a channel.
+Files can be routed by filename prefix (with an optional subfolder association table), folder size (maximum number of files or megabytes in each subfolder), or file type extension (also with an optional subfolder association table).

-Having acquainted yourself with the configuration, you may want start configuring a workflow.
+After configuration, you may want to configure a workflow.